Coastal Grade. What does it actually mean??

 Stainless steel 316 is valued for its anti-corrosive properties, making it a great material to use around your coastal property.
 Along with many other ingredients it contains chromium, which gives its anti-corrosive properties.

-Overall stainless steel 316 or Marine Grade stainless is a great metal for coastal environments as it will withstand the test of time.
+Overall stainless steel 316 or Marine Grade stainless is a good metal for coastal environments as it will withstand the test of time.
 It will need a little maintenance though if you want to keep it nice and shiny new looking.

 Fun Fact: Stainless steel is recyclable.
 It can also be woven and worn!